adobe/aio-app-actions-auth/README.md

 ## Logging in Users using an Authentication Sequence

-The goal is to create an authentication flow that is composed from a sequence of actions:
+The goal is to create an authentication flow that is composed of a sequence of actions:

 ```
   login -> encrypt -> persist (SET) -> redirect